Why is slippage bad?

 Why is belt slippage bad?

 The huge number of V-belts and pulley (sheave) systems in industrial and commercial settings—combined with their historical susceptibility to belt slippage and attendant maintenance requirements—has resulted in incalculable losses due to wasted energy, costly parts replacement, and lost productivity.
-There has been a long-felt need for something better, but for nearly a hundred years, nothing better has been available… until Vulcan Grip®.
+A solution has long been needed but has proven elusive.

 Problems caused by slippage